pedrofpaiva/mentorshipTasks-BSS/README.md

 # mentorshipTasks-BSS
-Repository dedicated to hosting coding exercises and challenges from the Mentorship at Black Scorpion Software.
+Repository dedicated to hosting coding exercises and other activities from the Mentorship at Black Scorpion Software.